Fact-checked by the ZeroinDaily editorial team

 Does Microsoft Teams have a free version?

 Yes.
-Microsoft Teams Free allows group meetings up to 60 minutes with up to 100 participants, plus chat and file sharing with 5 GB of cloud storage.
+Teams Free allows group meetings up to 60 minutes with up to 100 participants, plus chat and file sharing with 5 GB of cloud storage.
 It does not include email, advanced admin controls, or compliance features.
 Paid Microsoft 365 plans starting at $6 per user per month unlock the full Teams feature set.

 What is the participant limit for Zoom vs Microsoft Teams?